NicholasClark/TIRTLtools/reference/filter_nonfunctional_TCRs.md

 ## Value

-Returns a TIRTLseqData object with nonfunctional TCRs removed.
+Returns a TIRTLseqDataSet object with nonfunctional TCRs removed.

 ## See also